sedelmeyer/cc-pydata/_sources/tutorial.rst.txt

 Setting up travis-ci.com to run CI builds for your project
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In order for Travis-CI to run builds for your project when you push to your GitHub hosted ``master`` or ``develop`` remote branches, you will need to authorize Travis-CI for your GitHub account as well as the specific ``cc-pydata`` project repository on GitHub.
+In order for Travis-CI to run builds for your project when you push to your GitHub-hosted ``master`` or ``develop`` remote branches, you will need to authorize Travis-CI for your GitHub account and for your specific ``cc-pydata`` rendered template repository on GitHub.

 For instructions on how to accomplish this, please `see the Travis-CI instructions on how to get started with GitHub <https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github>`_.